Our Approach to Anthropology

 EVENTS, WORKSHOPS, RESEARCH WORKING GROUPS, AND VISITING SCHOLARS

 The program regularly hosts lectures, conferences, and workshops on variety of social justice issues that bring together scholars, activists and artists, both local and international.
-A one-day political laboratory on Radical Pasts, Radical Futures combined the intellectual and political experience of social movement theorists and activists Selma James, Peter Linenbaugh, Andayie, Gustavo Esteva, George Katziaficas, Ruth Reitan, and scott crow.
+A one-day political laboratory on Radical Pasts, Radical Futures combined the intellectual and political experience of social movement theorists and activists Selma James, Peter Linenbaugh, Andayie, Gustavo Esteva, George Katziaficas, Ruth Reitan, and Scott Crow.
 Aymara feminist from Bolivia, Julieta Paredes, gave a workshop presentation of "feminismo communitario."
 Against the Grain producer Sasha Lilley interviewed Iain Boal on his book on communes in Northern California.
 Silvia Federici gave a lecture, and organized a political laboratory, around the issue of Reproductive Labor and the Commons.
 Anarchist anthropologist David Graeber gave a key-note lecture on the first 5000 years of debt.
 Arturo Escobar presented on anthropology and post-capitalism.
 Our fist visiting activist scholar was John Holloway.
-We co-sponsor events such as American indian Movement conference, The Western Workers Labor Heritage Festival, and the Institute for Social Ecology summer school.
+We co-sponsor events such as American Indian Movement West conference, The Western Workers Labor Heritage Festival, and the Institute for Social Ecology summer school.